amruth-sn/blog/content/_index.md

 a window into my brain.

-a documentation of my thoughts, sharing what i've learned, and showcasing the [projects](/projects) I've been working on.
+documenting my thoughts, sharing what i've learned, and showcasing the [projects](/projects) I've been working on.

 feel free to check out my [other](/other) areas of interest.